HCL-TECH-SOFTWARE/dx-compose-docker-compose/README.md

 ### Using Search API and UI in DX WebEngine

 #### Create JWT token
-Open the `search-middleware` API (http://localhost/dx/api/search/v2/explorer).
+Open the `search-middleware` API explorer (http://localhost/dx/api/search/v2/explorer).
 Do an authentication via the `/admin/authenticate` endpoint with the `searchadmin` user.
 The JWT token is now needed for the authorization.
 Do authorization with `Bearer JWT_TOKEN`.

 #### Create a content source
-To create a `WCM` content source use the POST `contentsources` endpoint with the following example payload.
+To create a `WCM` content source, use the POST `contentsources` endpoint with the following example payload.
 ```
 {
   "name": "MyWCM",